 Simon has over 14 years experience working with adults, adolescents, and children with various psychological problems/issues.
-Within this, Simon has 11 years’ private practice experience working with adults of all ages, couples, adolescents, children and families on a broad range of issues (see Client Issues).
+Within this, Simon has 12 years’ private practice experience working with adults of all ages, couples, adolescents, children and families on a broad range of issues (see Client Issues).
 He also gained four years’ experience working with inpatients and outpatients across two inpatient units and 3 outpatient programs in individual, relationship and group therapy at the Northside Clinic (a 94 bed private psychiatric hospital).
 During 2002 he utilised several therapy models to help people return to work after a psychological injury or stressor.
 Simon has also worked within the public health system to help children, adolescents and their families at the Royal North Shore Hospital’s Unit of Child and Adolescent Psychiatry and in the Queenscliff Mental Health Centre’s Northern Beaches Adolescent Service.
 He has an ongoing passion with and commitment to, Acceptance and Commitment Therapy (ACT) and Compassion Focussed Therapy (CFT).
-It involves teaching skills of mindfulness and acceptance around thoughts, feelings, values and behaviours, whilst strengthening the non judgemental compassionate observer to aid with connection to the present moment, a greater sense of experience, increased flexibility in situations, and, increased committed action in line with values.
+It involves teaching skills of mindfulness, compassion and acceptance around thoughts, feelings, values and behaviours, whilst strengthening the non judgemental compassionate observer to aid with connection to the present moment, a greater sense of experience, increased flexibility in situations, and, increased committed action in line with values.

 Training and Professional Development

 Simon Turmanis is a qualified and experienced Clinical Psychologist who completed his Masters of Clinical Psychology at Macquarie University in 2004, after a year working as a psychologist in occupational rehabilitation.
 Simon also gained Honours in psychology and membership to the Australian Psychological Society (APS) (2001).
 Simon has obtained specific clinical experience, supervision and continuing professional development (post his masters qualification) to gain membership to the Australian Clinical Psychology Association (ACPA).
 He is registered with the Australian Health Practitioner Regulation Agency (AHPRA) as a Clinical Psychologist and Supervisor, and, is a member of the Association of Contextual Behavioural Science (ACBS).
-Simon has continued professional development in CBT, Schema Therapy, Compassion Focussed Therapy (CFT) and, Acceptance and Commitment Therapy (ACT) since completion of his Masters.
+Simon has continued professional development in CBT, Schema Therapy, Compassion Focussed Therapy (CFT), Motivational Interviewing and, Acceptance and Commitment Therapy (ACT) since completion of his Masters.

 Educating Adolescents, GPs, Psychiatrists, Psychologists + other Mental Health Professionals

-Simon worked with groups of adolescents in schools across the northern beaches and lower north shore to help them better deal with mental health related issues such as anxiety, stress, depression, bullying, social issues, drugs and alcohol, suicide prevention, improving mental health and satisfaction with life.
+Simon has worked with groups of adolescents in schools across the northern beaches and lower north shore to help them better deal with mental health related issues such as anxiety, stress, depression, bullying, social issues, drugs and alcohol, suicide prevention, improving mental health and satisfaction with life.
 Simon also conducts presentations and workshops to educate GPs, psychiatrists, psychologists, and other mental health professionals on the effective assessment and treatment of mental health issues/diagnoses.

 In April 2012, he presented to 1500 students and 20 staff of Knox Grammar School, Wahroonga, to help them better manage difficult thoughts and feelings, whilst taking action towards getting more of what they wanted and being more of who they wanted to be.